Vampeyer/Vampeyer/README.md

 - 🤝 I’m looking for help with ** Three.js resource  / Job and learning blog form  , for developers in need. **

-- 💬 Ask me about **HTML , CSS , JS  , Python , Java , PWA's, Executable files,scripts  ,or  your
+- 💬 Ask me about **Ai ,  HTML , CSS , JS  , Python , Java , PWA's, Executable files, or scripts
--        , ( likely ) horribly insecure operating system and computer. **

 - ⚡ Fun fact **I run my own tech support business and develop applications as well as I  do IT hardware and software support.
                    Im not greedy , I like a challenge , contact and lets talk.       **